Epilepsy medicines and pregnancy

 Some medicines may affect a child’s learning and development.
 Possible effects include:

-• Walking and talking later than other children of the same age
+• Walking or talking later than other children of the same age

 • Poor speech and language skills